 We all have the right to a home, regardless of our income, migration status, or past.

 - Housing should be integrated into sustainable, democratic communities.

 All new housing must be understood as part of a larger natural world, and built in ways that are sustainable for both the communities who will live there, and the land on which it is built.

-People with disabilities struggle to find housing in the private market that suits their needs for accessibility.
+People with disabilities struggle to find housing in a private market that ignores their needs for improved accessibility.
 All new housing should be built to be accessible, while existing housing should be modified to be as accessible as possible.

 Gentrification – the process by which poorer communities are priced out of areas by developers eager to cater to the tastes of the rich – is one of the leading causes of housing crises.
 It goes hand in hand with austerity: the state-sanctioned selling-off of state housing and public land.

 - We must move away from being the owners of homes, and instead be their caretakers.

 Centuries of commodification, land theft and forced relocation has given us a warped cultural understanding of homeownership.
 A cultural shift is required in order to mend our relationship to our homes, neighborhoods, and cities.